Council of Ministers (Albania): Role

 The Council is responsible to the Parliament of Albania.
-The Parliament may choose to pass a motion of censure forcing the Council of Ministers to resign.
+The Parliament can pass a motion of no confidence or refuse to pass a motion of confidence, forcing the Prime Minister and the Council of Ministers to resign.
 This has the effect of forcing the Government to be composed of members from the majority political party in the Assembly or to be allied to the majority in a coalition.

-Ministers are required to answer written or oral questions put to them by members of Parliament, known as Government questions.
-In addition, ministers attend sessions of the Parliament when laws concerning their assigned sectors and departmental portfolios are under consideration.
+Ministers are required to answer written or oral questions put to them by members of Parliament.
+In addition, ministers attend sessions of the Parliament when laws concerning their departmental portfolios are under consideration.
+While neither ministers nor the Prime Minister are required to be members of parliament, many often are.

-Cabinet ministers cannot propose legislation without parliamentary approval.
-Ministers can however propose bills to Parliament and any such legislation is generally very likely to pass.
-On occasion, the majority opinion in Parliament may differ significantly from those of the executive, resulting in a large number of riders.

-The Cabinet plays a major role in determining the agenda of the Parliament.
-It can propose laws and amendments during parliamentary sessions.
-It also has a number of procedures at its disposal to expedite parliamentary deliberations.
+The Council of Ministers can propose bills to Parliament.
+These government proposals very rarely fail, given the government should, theoretically, always enjoy the confidence of parliament and therefore have a majority for any legislation it would like to pass.

+The Council can also unilaterally release binding secondary legislation, known as Decisions of the Council of Ministers (Vendime të Këshillit të Ministrave - VKM), based on the powers granted to it in primary legislation passed by Parliament.